-The Downtown Plan provides guidance on Yonge Street's role in supporting this development and enhancing
+The Downtown Plan provides guidance on Yonge Street's role in supporting this development and enhancing cultural, civic and economic vitality.

 The TOcore Parks & Public Realm Plan identifies downtown Yonge Street as a Cultural Corridor and one of the City's Great Streets.
 It recommends the development of Yonge Street as a significant pedestrian destination and retail priorty street.